 About

-The purpose of the Data Empowerment Fund is to support a diverse set of initiatives that enable greater individual agency or community control over data.It is powered by the Patrick J. McGovern Foundation, Omidyar Network and Open Collective Foundation.
+The Data Empowerment Fund supported a diverse set of initiatives that enabled greater individual agency or community control over data.It was powered by the Patrick J. McGovern Foundation, Omidyar Network and Open Collective Foundation.

 Why data empowerment?